The Dress from the Palmwood wreck

 The Cup from the Palmwood wreck

 A gilt silver cup, surfaced from a 17th century ship wreck laying on the bottom of the Wadden Sea.
-Personal belongings from the richest years of the Golden Era were found in this so-called Palmwood wreck.
-The cup is currently being examined, after which it will be displayed again at Kaap Skil.
+Personal belongings from the richest years of the 17th century were found in this so-called Palmwood wreck.

 Read more